SO-Close-Vote-Reviewers/SOCVR-Chatbot/setup.md

 **start event** - a combination of the "stats" and "next x tags" commands (shows next 3).

+**starting** - tells the bot that you are starting a new review session

 **commands** - lists out all the commands avalible for people to use:

     **Commands For Use**